wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/power-bi/clean-data-power-bi/includes/8-lab.md

 	-   Cost

-	The fixed decimal number data type stores values with full precision, and so requires more storage space that decimal number.
+	The fixed decimal number data type stores values with full precision, and so requires more storage space than the decimal number.
 It's important to use the fixed decimal number type for financial values, or rates (like exchange rates).